Kneckter/DiscordRoleBot/README.md

    * Use the URL that page generates and go to it, and you will be asked to log into your discord.
 You will need **Admin** access in order to get the bot to join that server.

 7. Fill out the information needed in `config.json` (use example or spm as example).
+   * The mainChannelID could be a channel that only admin/mod/owner have access to.
+It reports expired roles.
+     * You can also use this channel to @usernames without them getting notified because people cannot see tags to channels they cannot access.

 <hr />